 The UNIVAC 1110 System Console is a free-standing I/O subsystem used to monitor and direct an 1110 system's functions.
 It consists of a Uniscope 100 CRT display, a typewriter-style keyboard and control panel, and a Pagewriter printer for hard-copy output.
 The CRT displays 16 lines of 64 characters each, and the printer can print 80-character lines at 25 characters per second.
-The System Console also includes a fault indicator, which indicates fault conditions in major system components, and a real-time and has a full complement of supporting software.
-In typical transaction-oriented environments, the use of a C/SP should reduce the CAU load by 20 to 25 percent.
-Introduced with the 1110, the C/SP can also be used in the other 1100 Series.
+The System Console also includes a fault indicator, which indicates fault conditions in major system components, and a real-time maintenance communication system (RTMCS), which permits diagnostic maintenance operations to be performed from a remote location via a telephone line.